gappc/php-docker-template/README.md

 php-docker-template
 ===================

-Simple template that uses docker to provide a php + mariadb environment.
+Simple template that uses docker and docker-compose to provide a php + mariadb environment.

 ## Checkout
 ```